November 17, 2020

 “Don’t you think this is catastrophising?
 It is unhelpful thinking to blow things out of proportion.
 Instead try to look at the facts rationally.”

-Aviation has suffered many setbacks throughout its history, from the Wright Flyer crash in 1908, to September 11 2001, to the Global Financial Crisis in 2008.
-Although flying would never be the same after each crisis, it led to advancements in efficiency and safety.
+Aviation has suffered many setbacks throughout its history, from the Wright Flyer crash in 1908, to September 11 2001, and also the Global Financial Crisis in 2008.
+Although flying would never be the same after each crisis, it consequently led to advancements in efficiency and safety.
 Aviation will continue to evolve through each challenge, and pilots will always be there as safeguards.

 Looking To The Future